-Person critical after being hit by car in Rotorua
+Pedestrian critically injured after being hit by car in Rotorua

-One person has been critically injured after being hit by a vehicle in Rotorua tonight.
+One person has been critically injured after being hit by a vehicle in Rotorua.

-A police spokeswoman said police were called to the scene on Old Taupo Rd outside Bunnings Warehouse about 7.15pm where a pedestrian had been hit by a vehicle.
+Police said they were called to Old Taupo Rd outside Bunnings Warehouse about 7.15pm Monday night after the pedestrian was hit.

-Traffic is being diverted from Fairy Springs Rd down Lake Rd.
+Traffic was being diverted from Fairy Springs Rd down Lake Rd and motorists were asked to avoid the area while the serious crash unit examined the scene.

+A police media spokeswoman said the road reopened by 12.20am this morning.

 A St John spokeswoman said one person was taken to Rotorua Hospital in a critical condition.